josephcheok/Bamazon/README.md

    <img src="gif/viewProducts.gif">

-If a manager selects `View Low Inventory`, then it should list all items with an inventory count lower than five.
+If a manager selects `View Low Inventory`, then it should list all items with an inventory count lower than 5.

    <img src="gif/viewLow.gif">

-If a manager selects `Add to Inventory`, your app should display a prompt that will let the manager "add more" of any item currently in the store.
+If a manager selects `Add to Inventory`, the app displays a prompt that will let the manager "add more" of any item currently in the store.

   <img src="gif/addInventory.gif">
     *Example 3: 5 fridges are added to remaining 1.
 Full item and low inventory list reflect change.*

-If a manager selects `Add New Product`, it should allow the manager to add a completely new product to the store.
+If a manager selects `Add New Product`, it allows the manager to add a completely new product to the store.

   <img src="gif/addProduct.gif">